SERVES: 10 people | READY IN: 2 hours | COOKING SURFACE: Woodwind SG with Sidekick & 24 qt. Aluminum Pot & Knife Set

 - Salt and pepper to taste

-- Chop peppers, onions, garlic, and onions and set aside.
+- Chop peppers, onions, and garlic…set aside.

 - In a large saucepan over medium heat, combine the onion, and bell peppers.
 Sauté for about 5 minutes in olive oil.